hastinbe/i3-volume/README.md

 ```

 This will save `DEFAULT_STEP=10` to your config file automatically, making it persistent for future invocations.
 To find more variables, check the [source code](https://github.com/hastinbe/i3-volume/blob/master/volume) of the `parse_opts` and `main` functions.

+### Port Information Features (BETA/EXPERIMENTAL)

+**⚠️ Note:** Port information features are currently in beta/experimental status.
+They may not work on all audio devices and may have limited functionality depending on your hardware and PipeWire configuration.

+The port information system provides enhanced visibility into audio port status and management:

+- **Port Listing**: Use `volume port list` to see all available ports for the current sink with availability status (plugged/unplugged)
+- **Port Switching**: Use `volume port set <port_id>` to switch between available ports
+- **Port Detection**: Enhanced port detection with multiple fallback methods for better compatibility
+- **Availability Status**: Ports are marked with their availability status:
+  - `[plugged]` - Port is available and ready to use
+  - `[unplugged]` - Port is not currently available
+  - `[unknown]` - Availability status cannot be determined
+- **Port Change Notifications**: Notifications automatically show when the active port changes
+- **Auto-Suggestions**: When a new port becomes available, you'll receive a notification suggesting to switch to it
+- **%P Placeholder**: The `%P` placeholder in output formats includes port description and availability status when available

+**Limitations:**
+- Not all audio devices support port switching
+- Port availability detection may vary by device
+- Some devices may not expose port information through PipeWire
+- Features are actively being improved and may change in future versions

+If your device doesn't show ports, this is normal - not all audio hardware supports port switching or exposes port information.

 ## Migrating